iximiuz/pq/README.md

 I often find myself staring at some Nginx or Envoy access logs `tail`ed to my screen in real time.
-My only wish at that moment is to be able to aggregate the lines somehow and analyze the output at a slower pace.
+My only wish at that moment is to be able to aggregate the lines somehow and analyze the output at a slower pace using a PromQL-like query language.

 Something like: